kw7oe/kw7oe.github.io/content/posts/gen-server.md

 - [Flow](https://github.com/dashbitco/flow)
 - [Broadway](https://github.com/dashbitco/broadway)

-All these libraries are build on top of plain OTP behavior like GenServer and Supervisor, which then allow more specific use case.
+All these libraries are build on top of plain OTP behaviour like GenServer and Supervisor, which then allow more specific use case.
 The authors take care of the generic behavior and allow us to implement application specific logic and code.